 Gravity Forms CRM Integration

-While vanilla Gravity Forms is perfect for collecting information from visitors, it has a few limitations when it comes down to integrating with a CRM.
+While vanilla Gravity Forms is perfect for collecting basic information from visitors, it has a few limitations when it comes down to integrating with a CRM.
 For advanced functionality, you’ll need Gravity Perks.

 5 Ways to Enhance Your Business With Gravity Forms CRM Integration